Samsung/tizen-docs/docs/application/native/guides/multimedia/media-vision.md

   You can detect a human body and recognize the pose with a specific motion data describing the pose.
 - [ROI Tracker](roi-tracker.md)

-  You can obtain proper coordinates that user want to track.
+  You can obtain the proper ROI coordinates that the user wants to track.
 ## Related Information

 - Dependencies